 This history matters because it helps prepare the international public health community for future pandemics.
-But, as Professor Bhattacharya will show, this is only possible if this history is uncompromising in its integrity, inclusiveness and complexity.
+But, as Professor Bhattacharya showed, this is only possible if this history is uncompromising in its integrity, inclusiveness and complexity.

-Her presentation explores the many political and cultural obstacles that archaeologists can encounter when trying to develop a community-based approach that connects the past to the present and the future.
-She shows how these obstacles can be overcome and how the benefits of heritage can be shared by the majority rather than remain the preserve of the few.
+Her presentation explored the many political and cultural obstacles that archaeologists can encounter when trying to develop a community-based approach that connects the past to the present and the future.
+She showed how these obstacles can be overcome and how the benefits of heritage can be shared by the majority rather than remain the preserve of the few.

-Drawing on the direct testimony of prisoners in the Jewish ghetto at Terezín (in German, Theresienstadt), Dr Lisa Peschel reveals how comedy and cabaret were key to their survival.
+Drawing on the direct testimony of prisoners in the Jewish ghetto at Terezín (in German, Theresienstadt), Dr Lisa Peschel revealed how comedy and cabaret were key to their survival.

 Ever since she discovered that a Wiltshire doctor had kept the arm of a notorious murderer and left it in his attic, criminologist Dr Ruth Penfold-Mounce has been intrigued by the power that the dead – and especially the celebrity and criminal dead – exert over the living.

-YorkTalks 2018 will take place in the main auditorium in the Spring Lane Building at the heart of the University's Campus West.
+YorkTalks 2018 took place in the main auditorium in the Spring Lane Building at the heart of the University's Campus West.

 We recommend using public transport to reach campus.
 The 66 bus from the city centre stops at the Library bridge, very close to the venue.
 Pay and display car parking is available, but very limited.
 See our maps and direction pages for more information.

 With over 1,000 tickets booked, 2017 was our most popular YorkTalks ever.YorkTalks 2017